Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 • If you don't want clients who are looking for "a discount," then don't talk about how working with you means they get a discount on furniture.

-Try these approaches if you want to attract more full-service projects:
+Instead, you might try these approaches if you want to attract more full-service projects:

 • Pay attention to the pain points prospects are describing during discovery calls.
 Then, in your marketing, describe how your full-service process alleviates those.